reeceythelegend/OTR-FiveM/README.md

 ### "hidetimer"
 - Starts and displays a timer at the top center of the screen for 3 minutes.
-    - Used to give hiders time to hide
+    - Used to give hiders time to hide<br>
 ![Hide timer example](img/hideTimer.png)

 ### "gametimer"